FORMAT: 80 minute LECTURES

 Reading: The global obesity pandemic: shaped by global drivers and local environments Boyd A Swinburn, Gary Sacks, Kevin D Hall, Klim McPherson, Diane T Finegood, Marjory L Moodie, Steven L Gortmaker.
 2011.
 Lancet

-18. The future of Food
+18. The Future of Food

 Feeding the masses, making profit and the global health crisis: 9 billion plus mouths to feed…..what are our options?